 The legal side of running a business can be confusing, especially when you may be preoccupied with your other responsibilities as a business owner.
-Mones Law Group, P.C. provides corporate law representation to businesses throughout the Fulton County area.
+Mones Law Group, P.C. provides corporate law representation to businesses throughout the Atlanta area.
 Whatever corporate law issues you are facing, Mones Law Group, P.C. has the skill and depth of experience to help you.

 Schedule a free consultation with Mones Law Group, P.C. to learn more about the firm’s corporate law work.

 “I've used Stuart's services on several occasions and have also referred him to friends and clients.
 All of them were very impressed and thankful for the recommendation!” - Former Client

 “Mr. Stuart Mones is a phenomenal attorney who will go to bat for his client with relentless effort and fervor.” - Tesh G.